-Grades 11- 12 Half-year - .5 credit

-This course is designed to meet the Connecticut State Framework for Social Studies and district curriculum.
-This course is an in-depth study of economic theory and principles, with special emphasis on the application of those principles in the American system.
-Representative topics are: supply, demand and equilibrium, fiscal policy, monetary policy, business organizations, and problems of monopoly and competition.
+H UCONN ESSENTIALS OF ECONOMICS - 4035 (UCONN 1501 & 1502) Grades 11-12 Half-year - .5 credit 3 UCONN credits possible UCONN Course Code - ECON 1000 This course is an in-depth study of economic theory and principles, with special emphasis on the application of those principles in the American system.
+Representative topics include: supply, demand and equilibrium, fiscal policy, monetary policy, business organizations, and problems of monopoly and competition.
 Placement will be based on past performance, literacy profiles, and/or teacher recommendation.
+This course is designed to meet the Connecticut State Framework for Social Studies, STEM graduation requirements, and district curriculum.